$\boldsymbol{\alpha_{>}(\epsilon) = \alpha_{<}(\epsilon)}$ For The Margolus-Levitin Quantum Speed Limit Bound: Introduction

 where $z$ is the value of $\xi^2$ that minimizes the evolution time.
 In other words, $z$ is given by

 Giovannetti \emph{et al.} believed that $\alpha_{<}(\epsilon) = \alpha_{>}(\alpha)$ for these two functions agree numerically to at least 7~significant figures~\cite{GLM03}.
 Nonetheless, they failed to give a proof.
 After almost 20~years, H\"{o}rnedal and S\"{o}nnerborn broke the silence on this matter lately.
-They showed that $\alpha(\epsilon) = \alpha_{>}(\epsilon)$ for qubit systems by explicitly giving initial qubit states whose evolution times equal the \ML lower bound.
+They showed that $\alpha(\epsilon) = \alpha_{>}(\epsilon)$ for qubit systems by explicitly classifying all initial qubit states whose evolution times equal the \ML lower bound.
 Then they extended their prove to higher-dimensional Hilbert space systems and gave a symplectic geometry interpretation of the \ML bound~\cite{HS23}.

-Here I show that this is indeed the case by giving an alternative proof of the \ML bound.
+Here I show that $\alpha_{>}(\epsilon)$ is indeed equal to $\alpha_{<}(\epsilon)$ by first giving an elementary alternative proof of the \ML bound.
 This proof gives equivalent expressions for $\alpha_{>}(\epsilon)$ and $\alpha_{<}(\epsilon)$.
 More importantly, it makes the necessary and sufficient conditions for saturating the \ML bound apparent.
-(A pair of initial state and time-independent Hamiltonian is said to be saturating the \ML bound if the evolution time $\tau$ equals to the R.H.S. of Inequality~\eqref{E:ML_bound_original_form}.)
+(A pair of initial state and time-independent Hamiltonian is said to be saturating the \ML bound if the evolution time $\tau$ equals the R.H.S. of Inequality~\eqref{E:ML_bound_original_form}.)
 Through these conditions, I can write down initial quantum states and their corresponding time-independent Hamiltonians that saturates the \ML bound and use them to show that $\alpha_{>}(\epsilon) = \alpha_{<}(\epsilon)$.
 Finally, I investigate the computational aspect of this problem.
 I point out that using Eq.~\eqref{E:alpha_upper_bound_constraint} to find $\alpha_{>}(\epsilon)$ can be numerically unstable for $\epsilon$ close to~$1$ and report a simple, efficient and accurate way to do so over the entire range of $\epsilon \in [0,1]$.